 This is excellent news for Avios collectors.
 The taxes and charges on airberlin flights booked using Avios points are very low.
 A one-way from the US has charges of just £4!
 A return trip is around £75.
 This is a substantial saving on the £500+ charged by British Airways on a redemption.

-Anika flew New York to Berlin on airberlin last week (the photo below is hers) and that review is coming up soon.
+Anika flew New York to Berlin on airberlin last week and that review is coming up soon.

 You can read more about airberlin redemptions in this ‘Avios Redemption University’ article here.
 The only downside, apart from having to get to Germany, is that you cannot use a British Airways American Express 2-4-1 voucher and that all flights are priced at ‘peak’ Avios pricing irrespective of day.

 Business class seats are capped at 2 per flight although occasionally more open up later.
 With a small business class cabin, however, you shouldn’t rely on this.
 The seating is fully flat and better than British Airways in terms of space and layout.

 What is new?

 The Summer 2017 airberlin schedule will see the number of weekly flights between Berlin and Dusseldorf and the USA increase from 55 to 78.

 This is a summary of what is new based on what I was sent yesterday by the airline:

 Dusseldorf to Orlando – new route from 6th May with five weekly flights

 Berlin to San Francisco – new route with four weekly flights